Manual Scavenging and the Swachh Bharat Story

 Obviously, the intervening 20 years hadn’t done much to make this ban work.

-The numbers bear this out.
-In the Socio-Economic Caste Census 2011, 182,505 families in rural India were found to make their livelihoods from manual scavenging.
+According to the Socio-Economic Caste Census 2011, 182,505 families in rural India were found to make their livelihoods through manual scavenging.

 Considering that our 2011 Census found 740,078 households across the country with dry latrines, this is not surprising, no?